koolpega/koolpega/README.md

 #

-💀 i has created the GitHub account <a href="https://github.com/realpega">realpega</a> randomly, no doubt!
+💀 i had created the GitHub account <a href="https://github.com/realpega">realpega</a> randomly, no doubt!

 On May 28, 2025, realpega got suspended and here's my new account <a href="https://github.com/koolpega">koolpega</a>